disioo/wildhare/README.md

 The project consists of follwing subproject:

 * genplugin
-  contains a gradle plugin for generate with Polyserv
+  contains a gradle plugin used by generators